Simplicity and Style

 One of the first things we do in a pantry to save space is to remove bulky packaging.
 Decanting snacks, cereal, baking supplies and pasta not only looks pretty, but helps you see how much of each item you have!

-For canned goods, these can risers utilize vertical space, expand outward to fit the width of any shelf in your pantry, and can hold 3 "levels" of cans to help you quickly take stock of what items you have on hand.
+For canned goods, these can risers utilize vertical space, expand outward to fit the width of any shelf in your pantry, and can hold 3-4 "levels" of cans to help you quickly take stock of what items you have on hand.

 Don't let your floor space go to waste!
 Use larger baskets for bulk items such as lunch boxes, reusable bags (just fold them and store vertically in the basket), bottled drinks, paper goods and other bulky items.
+We typically use large woven baskets to create an aesthetically beautiful look but if you are on a budget, these large plastic bins from Target work great too!

 Step 3: Take it All Out!

-Once you have your supplies, take everything, and we mean everything out of your pantry.
+Once you have your supplies, take everything, and we mean EVERYTHING out of your pantry.
 As your remove items, sort them into general categories such as dinner, canned goods, breakfast, condiments and sauces, snacks, breads, chips, and drinks.
 This does not have to be perfect!
 Just make piles (or use bins) to create general categories.

-Now is the time to check for expiration dates and toss anything expired or that you know you won't eat.
-If you have lots of items that are still good but that you know you or your family members will not eat, consider donating these to a local food pantry.
-The goal here is to pare down your pantry items to only those foods you will eat and items you will use!
+• The goal here is to pare down your pantry items to only those foods you will eat and items you will use!
 This includes going through reusable bags (we all have too many), water bottles, paper goods (how many types of party napkins do you really need?) and other items that have accumulated in your pantry.

-Step 4: Product Placement
+Step 4: Product Placement for pantry organization

 Wipe down your shelves so they are nice and clean, then start placing all those bins and organizational supplies into your pantry.
 This is the part that is a bit like a Tetris game or a puzzle!
 Think about how you use the space.
 Do you want your kids to have access to the snacks?
 Place those on a lower shelf.
 What do you want to see when you open your pantry door?
 We usually put woven baskets in the direct line of sight simply because they are prettiest to look at.
 Use turntables in the corers and can risers in a place you plan to store your dinner items.